Mercator projection: Criticism

-Because of great land area distortions, some consider the projection unsuitable for general world maps.
+Because of great land area distortions, critics like George Kellaway and Irving Fisher consider the projection unsuitable for general world maps.
+It has been conjectured to have influenced people's views of the world: because it shows countries near the Equator as too small when compared to those of Europe and North America, it has been supposed to cause people to consider those countries as less important.
 Mercator himself used the equal-area sinusoidal projection to show relative areas.
-However, despite such distortions, the Mercator projection was, especially in the late 19th and early 20th centuries, perhaps the most common projection used in world maps, despite being much criticized for this use.
+However, despite such criticisms, the Mercator projection was, especially in the late 19th and early 20th centuries, perhaps the most common projection used in world maps.

-Because of its very common usage, the Mercator projection has been supposed to have influenced people's view of the world, and because it shows countries near the Equator as too small when compared to those of Europe and North America, it has been supposed to cause people to consider those countries as less important.
-As a result of these criticisms, modern atlases no longer use the Mercator projection for world maps or for areas distant from the equator, preferring other cylindrical projections, or forms of equal-area projection.
+Atlases largely stopped using the Mercator projection for world maps or for areas distant from the equator in the 1940s, preferring other cylindrical projections, or forms of equal-area projection.
 The Mercator projection is, however, still commonly used for areas near the equator where distortion is minimal.
 It is also frequently found in maps of time zones.

 Arno Peters stirred controversy beginning in 1972 when he proposed what is now usually called the Gall–Peters projection to remedy the problems of the Mercator, claiming it to be his own original work without referencing prior work by cartographers such as Gall's work from 1855.
 The projection he promoted is a specific parameterization of the cylindrical equal-area projection.
 In response, a 1989 resolution by seven North American geographical groups disparaged using cylindrical projections for general-purpose world maps, which would include both the Mercator and the Gall–Peters.

+As of 2025 the African Union supports a campaign favoring the Equal Earth projection over the Mercator projection.